whiz-kid/biostar-central/docs/migration.md

 # Migrating data from Biostar 2 to Biostar 4

-There is a migration script in the Biostar 4 source directory that migrate data across the software versions.
-The following steps need to be followed.
-The paths to directory names will need to be changed to match your installation.
+There is a migration script in the Biostar 4 source directory that will migrate all data across the software versions.

+The paths to directory names
+will need to be changed to match your installation.
 We label them as `biostar2-central` and `biostar4-central`